Eric-Douglas-Johnson/ArtStudioManager/README.md

 -->

 The goal of the ArtStudioManager project is to provide management software for art studios.
-It provides functionality for the day-to-day tasks that must be completed, and prioritizes:
+It provides functionality for the day-to-day tasks that must be completed, prioritizing:
-1. Minimizing the time and effort required to complete those tasks.
+1. The minimization of time and effort required to complete those tasks.
-2. Revenue generation.
+2. The generation of revenue.

 ## Features